RelevanceAI/relevanceai/docsrc/manual_source/guides/text_to_image_guide.rst

 Dashboard <https://cloud.relevance.ai/demo/search/image-to-text>`__.

-In this notebook we will show you how to create and experiment with a powerful text to image search engine using OpenAI's CLIP and Relevance AI.
+In this notebook we will show you how to create and experiment with a powerful text to image search engine using OpenAI’s CLIP and Relevance AI.

 .. |Open In Colab| image:: https://colab.research.google.com/assets/colab-badge.svg